-If is a probability measure and is a sequence of mutually exclusive events (i.e., if ), then the following property, called countable additivity, holds:
+A well-defined probability measure must have the property that where is a sequence of mutually exclusive events (i.e., if ).

-In other words, the probability of a union of disjoint events is equal to the sum of their probabilities.
+In other words, the probability of a countable union of disjoint events must be equal to the sum of their probabilities.

-It is easy to prove that countable additivity implies finite additivity, i.e.,for any set of mutually exclusive events (just set for in the definition of countable additivity).
+It is easy to prove that countable additivity implies finite additivity, that is,for any set of mutually exclusive events.

 Previous entry: Convolutions